dabrahams/www.boostcon.com/content/pages/program/previous.rst

 ==============

 :order: 1000
+:template-name: pages/previous.html

-To get an idea of what to expect at BoostCon, you might want to browse some previous years' programs (listed in the sidebar).
+To get an idea of what to expect at BoostCon, you might want to browse some previous years' programs: